 I also caulked the gaps between the brick and the wall and ceiling.
 I really pushed it in there so it wouldn’t appear too ‘clean’ or obviously caulked.
 I just wanted it to look like the ceiling or walls were built around the brick like an old house, not the other way around.
 Any paintable caulk is fine here.
 If you’re thinking what the heck is caulk, you should probably read this post first :)

 We made almost an interior spray shelter.
-Using plastic sheeting, we staple it to the ceiling, then use double sided tape down each side.
+Using plastic sheeting, we stapled it to the ceiling, then used double sided painters tape down each side.
 This is also all available in the painting section of hardware stores.
 When this was done, we went over the ceiling with plastic sheeting and staples again.
 I also taped the bottom of the plastic sheeting to the contractors paper so that no paint at all snuck out onto our floors or furniture.
 Seriously… not a speck got on anything.
+Taping the plastic to the floor also prevents the air from the sprayer from blowing the plastic open.

 Using a paint sprayer is simple just by following the directions on your sprayer, but here’s some tips I found helped.
 I used the FLEXiO 3000 from Wagner SprayTech which comes with two different nozzle.
 I used the larger one instead of the detail one since it was a large area to cover.
 I set it up according to the instructions for an interior paint, but adjusted it as I needed to get the spray pattern I preferred.
 You don’t need to thin paint with this model (woohoo!) so just pour it in.